King George VI Memorial Chapel: Design

 The initial plan for the new chapel was rejected by the Royal Fine Arts Commission.
-It involved the construction of a small rectangular chantry into the north wall of the nave to a design by Paul Paget and John Seely, 2nd Baron Mottistone.
-The second plan submitted for the design of the chapel was approved.
-It was proposed by architect George Pace and involved the construction of a chantry chapel between the Rutland Chapel and the north choir of St George's Chapel.
-Pace's design is 18 ft in height, 10 ft in width and 14 ft in depth.
-It was completed in 1969.
-The chapel stands between two of the external buttresses of the north wall of the quire, and it is made from stone from Clipsham in Rutland.
-The red and blue stained-glass windows of the chapel were designed by John Piper and made by Patrick Reyntiens.
-The roof of the chapel is painted in black and white and decorated with embedded gold leaf.
-An altar in the chapel has a bronze relief portrait of George VI by Sir William Reid Dick, a replica of the portrait of George which hangs in the church of St Mary Magdalene on the royal estate of Sandringham in Norfolk.
-The completed chapel was described by Robin Woods as continuing "the perpendicular Gothic designs of the chapel itself, but in a twentieth century idiom".
-There is an interment chamber directly beneath the chapel in which the remains are placed.
+It proposed a small rectangular chantry built into the north wall of the nave, designed by Paul Paget and John Seely, 2nd Baron Mottistone.
+A second design was then submitted and approved.
+It was prepared by the architect George Pace and involved constructing a chantry chapel between the Rutland Chapel and the north choir of St George's Chapel.

+Pace's design is 18 ft high, 10 ft wide, and 14 ft deep.
+The chapel was completed in 1969.
+It stands between two external buttresses of the north wall of the quire, and is built from Clipsham stone in Rutland.
+The red and blue stained-glass windows were designed by John Piper and made by Patrick Reyntiens.
+The roof is painted in black and white and decorated with embedded gold leaf.

+The chapel contains an altar with a bronze relief portrait of George VI by Sir William Reid Dick.
+It is a replica of the portrait that hangs in St Mary Magdalene on the Sandringham estate in Norfolk.
+Robin Woods described the completed chapel as continuing "the perpendicular Gothic designs of the chapel itself, but in a twentieth century idiom".

+An interment chamber lies directly beneath the chapel.
+It was commissioned specifically as a memorial to George VI and now serves as the burial place for several members of the British royal family, including Elizabeth II and Prince Philip, Duke of Edinburgh.